RicardoAzuul/code-institute-ms2-interactive-frontend/README.md

 #### Strategy Plane

 The main goal for visitors to the site is to play a game.
 This means that upon visiting the page, a game must be ready to be started.
-For this, we need an active board of tiles.
-The tiles should consist of pairs of pug pictures, that can be flipped over.
-Players then remember where particular pug pictures are, and if they find the twin, they try and flip both of them to score.

-There are at least two ways of running the game:
-1. Every game is one big board of tiles, with all possible pairs of pug pictures on the board in a random configuration.
-1. Upon loading the site, a (relatively) easy version of the game is loaded, with a small number of paired pictures.
-Once a player clears the board, a new board is generated, this time with increased difficulty: meaning more paired pictures.
+For this, we need a board of pictures.
+Because the game is about memorizing sequences, we need a start button, otherwise players might miss the first sequence and lose.

 We want players to come back as well.
-Competition can stimulate players to return.
-There can be a scoreboard that keeps track of individual scores, but a shared scoreboard for all players can be even more stimulating.

-It might also be an idea to encourage players to invite their friends to play and compete by having them create a scoreboard for friends.
+For this, we can implement a scoreboard, so players can keep track of their progress between sessions.

 ---